griffithlab/civic-docs/docs/curating/evidence.rst

 Functional Evidence Curation Practices
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
-Functional Evidence Items should describe how the variant alters biological function from the reference state.
-This can include a change in function or lack of change in function.
+Functional Evidence Items describe how the variant alters (or does not alter) biological function from the reference state.
+The Evidence Statement should include details on the experimental conditions (e.g., specification of cell type and/or model system, expression vector, vector entry system, and selection method) and the results related to the potential impact on function (including statistics, if applicable).

-Clinical Significance for Functional Evidence Types adhere to the following rules:
+Clinical Significance for Functional Evidence Types adhere to the following rules related to Muller's Morphs:

 .. list-table::
    :widths: 20 80